 Search engine optimisation (SEO) is a process designed to increase the visibility of your web pages in the search results.

 In simple terms your webpage needs to be relevant to the searcher’s query, it must match the searchers intent and it should have authority.
 Where authority is defined by the search engine algorithms.
 The webpage (or website if you have many pages) must be technically correct.

-You need to pay attention to your website structure and the content on your pages (more on that below).
+You should pay attention to your website structure and the content on your pages (more on that below).
 But critically you need authority, for most small businesses that is the main challenge.

 Are you looking for customers in your local area or nationally?
 It makes a huge difference to your investment in SEO.

-If you want to rank nationally, you will need to build authority and that takes time and effort.
+If you want to rank nationally, you have to build authority and that takes time and effort.
 It is more challenging and therefore expensive.

-To rank in a high position in the SERPS in a local area you will need a technically correct website and content (text, video, photography, graphics).
-You will need reviews and citations and you will need (local) authority.
+To rank in a high position in the SERPS in a geographically restricted area you will need a technically correct website and content (text, video, photography, graphics).
+You will need reviews and citations and (local) authority.

 What builds authority?
 Many things but probably the most important is backlinks.